icopy-site/awesome/docs/awesome/awesome-ddd.md

 - [DDD Reference](http://domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf) - A summary of the patterns and definitions of DDD.
 - [Domain Specific Languages](http://martinfowler.com/books/dsl.html) - Tangentially connected to DDD, describes the importance of the Ubiquitous Language and working together with domain experts, along with lots of technical details.
 - [Implementing Domain-Driven Design](https://vaughnvernon.co/?page_id=168#iddd) - Also a canonical book presenting a top-down approach to understanding Domain-Driven Design.
 Also known as the "Red Book."
+- [Effective Aggregate Design](http://dddcommunity.org/library/vernon_2011/) -  In this three-part series, Vaughn Vernon walks through some common design pitfalls, discusses the pros and cons of various aggregate modeling choices, and provides rules of thumb to guide modeling of aggregates.
 - [Domain-Driven Design Distilled](https://www.amazon.com/Domain-Driven-Design-Distilled-Vaughn-Vernon/dp/0134434420) - Very good starter book before you read [Implementing Domain-Driven Design](https://vaughnvernon.co/?page_id=168#iddd) or [Domain-Driven Design: Tackling the Complexity at the Heart of Software](https://amzn.com/0321125215).
 - [Patterns, Principles, and Practices of Domain-Driven Design (1st Edition)](https://www.amazon.com/Patterns-Principles-Practices-Domain-Driven-Design/dp/1118714709) - Methods for managing complex software construction following the practices, principles and patterns of Domain-Driven Design with code examples in C#.
 - [Microsoft .NET - Architecting Applications for the Enterprise (2nd Edition)](https://www.amazon.com/Microsoft-NET-Architecting-Applications-Enterprise/dp/0735685355/) - A software architect’s digest of core practices, pragmatically applied.